 U.S. Federation of Worker Cooperatives is a growing organization, currently consisting of 18 staff along with leadership from our nine-member Board of Directors.
 The USFWC has expanded both its programs and its staff significantly over the last four years.
 We are dedicated to serving our members and focusing on growing our impact, our value, and our member benefits.
 Member engagement is a key area of our focus, and also involves strengthening relationships with local and regional networks and exploring new state-level chapters.

 Compensation & Benefits:

 To apply please send a resume, cover letter, and 3 references from current or former workplaces (or significant organizing initiatives) to firstname.lastname@example.org.
 Kindly also include a writing sample in your application.
 Make the subject line of your email “Your Name, Director of Education and Training Application”.
-The position will be open until filled, but applications submitted by June 15 will receive priority.
+The position will be open until filled.

 The USFWC is an Equal Opportunity employer.
 We highly encourage applicants of color, applicants who grew up poor or working class, LGBTQIA applicants, and applicants from other historically marginalized communities to apply.